alphaho/alphaho.github.io/_posts/2014-12-3-Things_about_the_iPhone.md

 ### Good: excellent ecosystem
 It gives me the feeling that everything I want it already has an app sitting there in the App Store.
 And the app quality is very good.
 Another thing is after upgrading to Yosemite/iOS 8, the interoperation between the Mac and iPhone/iPad makes life easier.

+### Good: the backup function
+I'm quite surprised the first time when I found out how good the backup fuction can do.
+It not only backups the apps and settings.
+But also the state of the app.
+For example, it can backup the tabs I've opened in Safari.
+When I restore from the backup, the tabs order and which tab I was on is all the same!
+This is awesome to me!